HonoSumi/LLM-code-security-review/README.md

 ### Local Development

-To run the security scanner locally against a specific PR, see the [evaluation framework documentation](claudecode/evals/README.md).
+To run the security scanner locally against a specific PR, see the [evaluation framework documentation](LLMcode/evals/README.md).

 <a id="security-review-slash-command"></a>

-## Claude Code Integration: /security-review Command
+## LLM Code Integration: /security-review Command

-By default, Claude Code ships a `/security-review` [slash command](https://docs.anthropic.com/en/docs/claude-code/slash-commands) that provides the same security analysis capabilities as the GitHub Action workflow, but integrated directly into your Claude Code development environment.
+By default, LLM Code ships a `/security-review` [slash command](https://docs.anthropic.com/en/docs/claude-code/slash-commands) that provides the same security analysis capabilities as the GitHub Action workflow, but integrated directly into your LLM Code development environment.
 To use this, simply run `/security-review` to perform a comprehensive security review of all pending changes.

 ### Customizing the Command

 The default `/security-review` command is designed to work well in most cases, but it can also be customized based on your specific security needs.
 To do so:

-1. Copy the [`security-review.md`](https://github.com/anthropics/claude-code-security-review/blob/main/.claude/commands/security-review.md?plain=1) file from this repository to your project's `.claude/commands/` folder.
+1. Copy the [`security-review.md`](https://github.com/anthropics/claude-code-security-review/blob/main/.claude/commands/security-review.md?plain=1) file from this repository to your project's `.LLM/commands/` folder.
 2. Edit `security-review.md` to customize the security analysis.
 For example, you could add additional organization-specific directions to the false positive filtering instructions.

 ## Custom Scanning Configuration